 Ingredients and Directions

-This vibrant dish features shrimp tossed with a medley of fresh vegetables such as bell peppers, zucchini, and asparagus, sautéed in garlic and olive oil, then combined with pasta and finished with a sprinkle of Parmesan cheese.
+This vibrant dish mixes shrimp with bell peppers, zucchini, and asparagus.
+Sauté in garlic and olive oil, then combine with pasta and top with Parmesan.

 5. Tips for Cooking Perfect Shrimp Pasta